macie-k/imspeed/README.md

 * Make sure `words` folder is in the same directory as the game
 * **Custom languages** can be added by editing `.words` files
 * `fonts` folder is optional, in case the downloading doesn't work
-* If something doesn't work use `--log` option when launching

 <br>